 The Empathy Challenge: Teaching & Practicing Empathy

-Explore the Humanity Unit and Teaching Unit to prepare to discuss important concepts like empathy, difference, bias, and more.
-For best results, spread this lesson across multiple sessions with time to reflect.
-Repeat often with new Learning Journeys.
-Teaching and practicing empathy is a lifelong journey.
+For lasting impact, spread this lesson across multiple sessions with time to reflect and/or repeat often with new Learning Journeys.
+Building empathy is a lifelong practice.
+Let’s love it together.

 Share an experience that YOU have had where empathy was lacking – a time when there was a misunderstanding of who you were or who someone else was.
 Ask the group if anyone has ever experienced something like this.
 “How could we have better understood each other in that situation?”